 - 1 tablespoon thinly sliced mint

-In a medium pot, whisk the sweetener, lemon and egg.
+In a medium pot, whisk the sweetener, lemon, and egg.
 Add coconut oil and place on medium heat.
-Once the oil is melted, constantly whisk until mixture thickens.
+Once the oil is melted, constantly whisk until the mixture thickens.
 Pour the mixture through a strainer with small holes.
 Let the curd cool completely.

 When cool, in a parfait glass, layer the berries and pudding.
 Top with grated lemon zest and mint.

 Ilia Regini is a certified healing through food specialist/health-supportive chef/ culinary instructor/writer/ blogger and speaker.
 Healthy Nourished Body offers chef service, cooking lessons, healthy kitchen makeovers and customized menu planning for healing through food dietary protocols. www.healthynourishedbody.com www.facebook.com/wellnourishedbody63 e: firstname.lastname@example.org